10 Foods That Prevent Dementia & Alzheimer's

 9. Sunflower seeds and pumpkin seeds.
 These seeds contain zinc, choline and vitamin E.

 10. Cinnamon, sage, tumeric and cumin.
 Theses spices can all help to break up brain plaque and reduce inflammation of the brain which can cause memory issues.
 In addition to eating the foods listed above, you’ll want to decrease the risk of illnesses that can make your brain age such as obesity, heart disease, diabetes and hypertension.
+Besides decreasing inflammation, these spices also help control blood glucose, which is important for Alzheimer’s, since it is now considered Type 3 Diabetes.

 Encourage healthy decisions, conscientiousness, positive peer groups, a clean environment, exercise, maintaining a healthy weight, 8 hours of sleep, stress management and gratitude.